michael162188/michael162188/README.md

 <h1>About Me</h1>
 <p>Hey, I'm Michael Pollard!
-I am a college student, dual majoring in Computer Information Systems and Engineering, and I currently work as a Computer Engineer Apprentice.
+I am a college student, majoring in Computer Information Systems, and I currently work as a Computer Engineer Apprentice.
 In the last two and a half years, I have worked with C, Java, and Python.
-My dream job is an Embedded Software Engineer.</p>
+My dream job is to be an Embedded Software Engineer.</p>

 <h2>Personal Projects</h2>